MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.KeyVault/v3.3.1/Get-AzureRmKeyVault.md

 ```

 ### -Location
-The location of the deleted vault.
+The location of the deleted key vault.

 ```yaml
 Type: String